smaclell/smaclell.github.io/_drafts/introdution-to-dependency-injection.md

 Enter the Factories
 ===============================================================================

+TODO: Explain what this has to do with the post

 With all this injection madness we need to find a better way to abstract how classes are created.
 Before we go deeper try to simplify using Dependency Injection lets take a pitstop at the most basic creational pattern: A Factory.